Eldalie/DataViz/ProcessBook.md

 ![0](https://raw.githubusercontent.com/GandalfAtEpfl/DataViz/master/imgs_processbook/First_version.png)

-This first visualization was done with 10 points which explains the awkward shape of the stream graph
+This first visualization was done with 10 points which explains the awkward shape of the stream graph.

 ## Change for the map and streamgraph - Version 1